 Space Emperor God Sigma was a 1980 Japanese Anime that ran for 50 episodes.
-Yutaka Izubuchi, the creator of Raxephon, was involved in the character design for this series.
+Yutaka Izubuchi, the creator of Raxephon, was involved in the mechanical design for this series.

 If you grew up in the US in the 80s, you might remember this character being one of the big Godaikin robot sets released by Bandai America.
 Unfortunately, they never released the ST size version in that line.
 For that, you have to go to Japan.

 The ST God Sigma, while non-transforming, is a fine toy in its own right.
 It’s a big, blocky chunk of metal with swords, missiles, and other dangerous objects.
 What’s not to love about that?